alopezrivera/OneNoteExporter/README.md

 ## Introduction

-`owo` exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
+`owo` exports OneNote pages to Word using the OneNote Object Model, and then Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
 Markup Packs are *markup-format-specific* **functions** containing search and replace queries executed at runtime against the text output by Pandoc to tailor it to our desires.
 If search and replace doesn't cut it, you can add a `postprocessing` scriptblock to increase your freedom.
 Markup Packs give you fine-grained control over of all elements of your notes, including

 * Headers
 * Metadata (eg: note creation date)